 Thanks to all of our volunteers for making our pledge drive a success!
-The November-December drive is just around the corner.
+The March drive is just around the corner.
 We are in need of many volunteers throughout the drive, so please check your schedules and let us know your availability.
 Click HERE for a full schedule of available volunteer shifts.

 WTTW relies on dedicated volunteers to support many initiatives and events throughout the year – especially our pledge drives!
 You can play an important role in our mission by volunteering your time, energy, and experience.

 You realize how important it is to help preserve WTTW’s legacy of offering the entire community enriching programming and content.
 To volunteer as an individual, group, or company during one of our pledge drives, send an e-mail with your preferred date & shift times to our volunteer office or call (773) 509-5559.
 To join our volunteer email list, please click on the “Volunteer Sign-Up Form” link below.
-Click here to see pictures of previous pledge drives, including photos of our wonderful August volunteers!

 Age: All volunteers must be 16 years of age or older.
 More information about volunteering for our pledge drives can be found in our FAQs.